Frequently Asked Questions

 9:00am–2:45pm for Kindergarten & TK

-Children are welcome to arrive beginning at 8:00am and play on the yard with staff supervision until the school day begins.
+Children are welcome to arrive beginning at 7:45am and play on the yard with staff supervision until the school day begins.
 For an additional cost, students can attend the after-school program, which begins immediately after dismissal until 6:00pm.
 We offer packages based on unlimited or more limited use.
-The after-school drop-in rate is $6 for every 30 minutes.
-Families receiving financial assistance will be awarded assistance for the after-school program based on the percentage of tuition they pay.
+The after-school drop-in rate is $6.50 for every 30 minutes.
+Families paying a flexible tuition amount will have the program prorated based on the percentage of tuition they pay.

-Intramural sports are often organized by parents in transitional kindergarten through fifth grade.
+Intramural sports are often organized by parents/guardians in transitional kindergarten through fifth grade.

 Sixth through eighth grade students participate in a co-ed league offering cross-country and volleyball in the fall, basketball in the winter, and futsal (indoor soccer) in the spring.